-Table o of Contents (continued) 3
+Table o of Contents

-WELCO OME TO UPLIFT EDUCATION!
+WELC OME TO UPLIFT EDUCATION!
 1

-1.0 SC CHOLAR & PARENT ACKNOWLEDGMENT 2
+1.0 S CHOLAR & PARENT ACKNOWLEDGMENT 2

-2.0 O VERVIEW AND PURPOSE 3
+2.0 O VERVIEW AND PURPOSE

 2.1 Uplift Education's Philosophy of Scholar Discipline and Intervention 3

 2.2 Scholar and Parent Application of The Code 3

 2.3 Parent Responsibilities and Expectations 4

-2.4 Network Responsibilities and Expectations
+2.4 Network Responsibilities and Expectations 4

 2.5 The International Baccalaureate Learner Profile 5

-2.6 The Code of Conduct Applies to All Learning Platforms 5
+2.6 The Code of Conduct Applies to In-Person and Virtual Learning 5

-3.0 PF ROHIBITED CONDUCT 6
+3.0 PI ROHIBITED CONDUCT

-3.1 General Scholar Misconduct 6
+3.1 General Scholar Misconduct

-3.2 Violation of School Agreements and Procedures 6
+3.2 Violation of School Agreements and Procedures

 3.3 Violent, Illegal and other Serious Offenses 7

 4.0 LE EVELS OF MISCONDUCT 8

-5.0 DE ETERMINING APPROPRIATE DISCIPLINE 9
+5.0 DI ETERMINING APPROPRIATE DISCIPLINE

 5.1 Investigations

-5.2 Right to Interview 9
+5.2 Right to Interview

-5.3 Right to Search 10
+5.3 Right to Search

-5.4 Electronic Surveillance 10
+5.4 Electronic Surveillance

-5.5 Criminal Prosecution not Controlling in Determining Discipline 10
+5.5 Criminal Prosecution not Controlling in Determining Discipline

-5.6 Restorative Practices 10
+5.6 Restorative Practices

 5.7 Types of Interventions and Consequences 10

-6.0 GI ENERAL GUIDELINES & OTHER CONSIDERATIONS 12
+ENERAL GUIDELINES & OTHER CONSIDERATIONS

 6.1 Consideration of Discipline History in Admission Decisions

-6.2 Reporting a Crime 12
+6.2 Reporting a Crime

-6.3 Educator Rights 12
+6.3 Educator Rights

-6.4 Physical Restraints 13
+6.4 Physical Restraints

-6.5 Extracurricular Activities 13
+6.5 Extracurricular Activities

 6.6 Withdrawal of Scholar Pending Disciplinary Action 13

-7.0 CE ELL PHONES & ELECTRONICS DEVICES 14
+ELL PHONES & ELECTRONICS DEVICES

 7.1 General

-7.2 Acceptable Use 14
+7.2 Acceptable Use

 7.3 Unacceptable Use 14

-Table of Contents (continued)
+8.0 DI ISCIPLINE OF SCHOLARS WITH SPECIAL NEEDS 1

-8.0 DIS CIPLINE OF SCHOLARS WITH SPECIAL NEEDS 15
+0.4 Change in Placement for Scholars with Special Needs 15

-8 3.1 Change in Placement for Scholars with Special Needs 15
+Table of Contents

-8 3.2 Manifestation Determination
+8.2 Manifestation Determination 16

-8 3.3 Protection for Scholars Currently Being Evaluated
+8.3 Protection for Scholars Currently Being Evaluated

-8 .4 Discipline of Scholars Served Under Section 504 of the Rehabilitation Act 17
+8.4 Discipline of Scholars Served Under Section 504 of the Rehabilitation Act

 MOVAL OF SCHOLARS AND EXCLUSIONARY DISCIPLINE

-).1 Removal by School Officials
+9.1 Removal by School Officials

-.2 Detention/In-School Suspension
+9.2 Detention/In-School Suspension.

-.3 Out-of-School Suspension.
+9.3 Out-of-School Suspension

-9 .4 Extended Out-of-School Suspension 18
+9.4 Extended Out-of-School Suspension 18

-PULSION OF SCHOLAR
+10.0 EXI PULSION OF SCHOLAR 19

-0.1 Expulsion Process
+10.1 Expulsion Process 19

-0.2 Expellable Offenses
+10.2 Expellable Offenses 19

-0.3 Terms of Expulsion
+10.3 Terms of Expulsion

-1 0.4 Permanent Exclusion from Admission Permitted and Readmission 21
+10.4 Permanent Exclusion from Admission Permitted and Readmission 21

 11.0 DIS CIPLINE APPEAL PROCESS 22

-12.0 BUI LYING PREVENTION AND INTERVENTION
+LLYING PREVENTION AND INTERVENTION

-1 2.1 Bullying and Retaliation Prohibited
+12.1 Bullying and Retaliation Prohibited

-2.2 The Definition of Bullying at Uplift Education
+12.2 The Definition of Bullying at Uplift Education 23

-2.3 Examples of Bullying
+12.3 Examples of Bullying 23

-2.4 Examples of Retaliation
+12.4 Examples of Retaliation 23

-2.5 Report of Bullying
+12.5 Report of Bullying 24

-2.6 Notice of Alleged Bullying
+12.6 Notice of Alleged Bullying 24

-2.7 Investigating a Report of Bullying
+12.7 Investigating a Report of Bullying 24

-2.8 Uplift Action - Bullying Confirmed
+12.8 Uplift Action - Bullying Confirmed 24

-2.9 Uplift Action - Improper Conduct Not Classified as Bullying
+12.9 Uplift Action - Improper Conduct Not Classified as Bullying 25

-Reasonable Self-Defense
+12.10 Reasonable Self-Defense 25

-Report to Local Law Enforcement
+12.11 Report to Local Law Enforcement 25

-Counseling Options
+12.12 Counseling Options 25

-Confidentiality
+12.13 Confidentiality 25

-Access to Policy
+12.14 Access to Policy 25

-1 2.15 Prevention and Training 25
+12.15 Prevention and Training 25

-DEF INIT ONS 26
+IONS

-13.0 LEV YEL I VIOLATIONS OF THE CODE OF CONDUCT 26
+/EL I VIOLATIONS OF THE CODE OF CONDUCT

-14.0 LEV EL II VIOLATIONS OF THE CODE OF CONDUCT 27
+/EL II VIOLATIONS OF THE CODE OF CONDUCT

-15.0 LEV EL III VIOLATIONS OF THE CODE OF CONDUCT 29
+15.0 LE\ /EL III VIOLATIONS OF THE CODE OF CONDUCT 29

-HER DEFINITIONS 31
+16.0 OT HED DEFINITIONS 21